basnijholt/markdown-code-runner/README.md

 <!-- END_OUTPUT -->

-### :star: Example 3: Generating a table from CSV data
+### :star: Idea 3: Generating a table from CSV data

 Suppose you have a CSV file containing data that you want to display as a table in your Markdown file.
 You can use `pandas` to read the CSV file, convert it to a DataFrame, and then output it as a Markdown table.